A showcase of the work we’re involved in

 At Explore the Past, we have a great track record of working with partners and community groups to raise funding for exciting projects both in Worcestershire and further afield.
 You’ll find details of some of the projects we are currently working on below.
 Be sure to bookmark this page and check in regularly to see what we’ve been getting up to.

-Market gardening shaped the Vale of Evesham's landscape and economy from the 19th to mid-20th century, but due to much of this heritage and knowledge being lost a project is now underway to record, share and celebrate it before it's too late.
+Market gardening shaped the Vale of Evesham's landscape and economy from the 19th to mid-20th century, but due to much of this heritage and knowledge being lost a project began in 2018 to record, share and celebrate this heritage before it's too late.